 A healthy lifestyle starts with healthy eating.
 Healthy eating is possible when you know what foods your body needs, those foods are accessible, and you choose to make healthy foods a part of your daily diet.

-2015 Dietary Guidelines published by the U.S. Departments of Health and Human Services and of Agriculture to see if you’re on track:
+You can create and maintain a healthy eating pattern by making small, manageable changes.
+Check out EatRight.org or the 2015 Dietary Guidelines published by the U.S. Departments of Health and Human Services and of Agriculture to see if you’re on track:

-how to properly read nutrition labels will help you make better decisions about what foods and beverages you choose to put into your body.
+Knowing how to properly read nutrition labels will help you make better decisions about what foods and beverages you choose to put into your body.

 The serving size tells you how many calories and nutrients you will consume within a measured amount.
 The more servings you consume, the greater the calories and nutrients you intake.